mattermost/desktop/docs/setup.md

    A new directory should be created on your PC.

-3. Go to `/electron-mattermost...` directory and find the file named `electron-mattermost`
+3. Go to `/mattermost-desktop...` directory and find the file named `Mattermost`

    - Right-click the file and select "Pin to Taskbar" to make the application available from your Windows task bar.
    - Right-click the file and select "Pin to Start Menu" to make the application available from your Windows Start menu.
    - Double-click the file to open the application.

 4. After opening the application, press `Alt` key to bring up the menu at the top of the window, then click `File -> Settings`